 The last thing you want to prepare before getting into the process clarity on what that process looks like.
 Not every position will require the same steps in terms of interviews and assessments.
 For some more administrative positions a phone screen, assessment and 30-minute interview with their manager might suffice.
 For positions such as a managerial role it may be more appropriate for a phone screen, interview, assessment, second interview and a team interview.
 Before even getting started with the hiring process sit down and map out the steps and what you what the outcome to be in each of those steps.

 They say that good things come to those who wait.
 We argue that fantastic things come to those who try.
 You could just toss up a job ad on Indeed and see what comes in, but we love proactive people.
 Headhunting lets you take fate into your own hands and explore the pools of candidates that may not realize they’re interested until you bring forward to them the amazing opportunity you have.
-You may come across someone who doesn’t realize that there’s a better option for them, and they’ll be so excited to come into a position that excites them that their performance will be outstanding.
+You may come across someone who doesn’t realize that there’s a better option for them.
+They’ll be so excited to come into a position that excites them that their performance will be outstanding.

 Make sure you use a great Applicant Tracking System (ATS) for a truly effective hiring process.
 Find a system that is visually appealing and logically laid out for your team so you can keep everything in order.
 A cluttered pipeline leads to cluttered handling of clients, and you may lose the interest of that gem of a candidate.
 There is nothing worse than losing out on a great candidate because their email to you was lost in your inbox.